srinath1510/alltrails-mcp-server/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- Claude Desktop with Pro or better subscription (MCP integration is only available in Pro)
+- This server can be used with any MCP-compatible client.
+I use Claude Desktop with Pro subscription.
 - macOS (tested) or other Unix-like system

 ---